kar1l/frame/README.md

 	-- Setup inspect menu interception using GuiService hook (clean, non-interfering method) local function setupInspectMenuRedirect()
-		-- Hook GuiService.InspectPlayerFromHumanoidDescription to intercept inspect calls -- This is the cleanest way - it only triggers when inspect is actually called local originalInspectFunc = GuiService.InspectPlayerFromHumanoidDescription
+		-- Hook GuiService.InspectPlayerFromHumanoidDescription to intercept inspect calls local originalInspectFunc = GuiService.InspectPlayerFromHumanoidDescription
 		if originalInspectFunc then
 			GuiService.InspectPlayerFromHumanoidDescription = function(humanoidDesc, displayName)